 Skype is very popular for interviewing, and recording is a snap with a piece of software (see above).
-It’s worth mentioning that the speed and quality of your internet connection may affect the quality of the audio and recording, so it’s best to leave it to audio only rather than a video call.
+It’s worth mentioning that the speed of your internet connection may affect the quality of the audio, so it’s best to leave it set to audio-only rather than making a video call.

-If you don’t have the budget for a recorder, you may be surprised with the audio quality your mobile phone can pick up.
+If you don’t have the budget for a recorder, you may be surprised with the audio quality your smartphone can pick up.
 Take it for a few test runs to see how you should hold and point it for the best recording quality.

 Editing Your Show

 You don’t want to get hung up on editing.
 If you’re unsure or it’s not your cup of tea, don’t hesitate to hire an editor.
-Don’t let it stop you and your creative process if it’s holding you back.
-I use an editor named Chris and if you’d like me to put you in touch, drop me a line.
+Don’t let it stop you and your creative process if editing is holding you back.

 Hosting and Jazzing Up Your Podcast